-This section of 8 different works in digital form (16 images with 2 views of each) shows a variety of three-dimensional design approaches using varying techniques, compositions, and media.
+This section of 12 different works in digital form shows a variety of design approaches using varying techniques, compositions, and media.
 The student's work in this section should demonstrate understanding of both the elements of design and the principles of design through the use of one or of several types of media.
 Include examples of unity/variety, balance, emphasis, contrast, rhythm, repetition, proportion/scale, and figure/ground relationships in the Breadth section.
 The work in this section should show evidence of conceptual, perceptual, expressive and technical range where mark making and use of media are critical.